IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Abstract

 \section{Abstract}

 Despite the widespread adoption of Large language models (LLMs), their remarkable capabilities remain limited to a few high-resource languages.
 Additionally, many low-resource languages (\eg African languages) are often evaluated only on basic text classification tasks due to the lack of appropriate or comprehensive benchmarks outside of high-resource languages.
-In this paper, we introduce IrokoBench---a human-translated benchmark dataset for 16 typologically-diverse low-resource African languages covering three tasks: natural language inference~(\anli), mathematical reasoning~(\amath), and multi-choice knowledge-based QA~(\ammlu).
-We use IrokoBench to evaluate zero-shot, few-shot, and translate-test settings~(where test sets are translated into English) across 10 open and four proprietary LLMs.
+In this paper, we introduce IrokoBench---a human-translated benchmark dataset for 17 typologically-diverse low-resource African languages covering three tasks: natural language inference~(\anli), mathematical reasoning~(\amath), and multi-choice knowledge-based question answering~(\ammlu).
+We use IrokoBench to evaluate zero-shot, few-shot, and translate-test settings~(where test sets are translated into English) across 10 open and six proprietary LLMs.
 Our evaluation reveals a significant performance gap between high-resource languages~(such as English and French) and low-resource African languages.
-We observe a significant performance gap between open and proprietary models, with the highest performing open model, Aya-101 only at 58\% of the best-performing proprietary model GPT-4o performance.
-Machine translating the test set to English before evaluation helped to close the gap for larger models that are English-centric, like LLaMa 3 70B.
+We observe a significant performance gap between open and proprietary models, with the highest performing open model, \gemmaTwoL only at 63\% of the best-performing proprietary model GPT-4o performance.
+In addition, machine translating the test set to English before evaluation helped to close the gap for larger models that are English-centric, such as \gemmaTwoL and LLaMa 3.1 70B.
 These findings suggest that more efforts are needed to develop and adapt LLMs for African languages.